 A type of parliamentary procedure, and also the type of Statutory Instrument (SI) to which the procedure applies.
-Under the ‘draft negative’ procedure, an SI is laid before Parliament as a draft, and if Parliament does not reject it within 40 days, it is deemed to have consented and the Minister can make the SI into law.
+Under the ‘draft negative’ procedure, an SI is laid before Parliament as a draft, and if Parliament does not reject it within the 40-day scrutiny period, it is deemed to have consented and the Minister can make the SI into law.

-An SI which has not yet been made – signed – into law.
+A Statutory Instrument (SI) which has not yet been made – signed – into law.
 Depending on the scrutiny procedure to which it is subject, a draft SI may have been laid before Parliament, or it may only have been published for consultation.
+If an SI is still in draft and has not yet been made, the Government is under no obligation to make it; the Government may formally withdraw the draft SI, if it has been laid before Parliament, or simply never make it.

-A Select Committee established by the House of Commons in 2018 to ‘sift’ certain ‘proposed negative’ SIs laid under the EU (Withdrawal) Act 2018.
-The Committee’s responsibilities were subsequently extended to cover certain ‘proposed negative’ SIs laid under the EU (Future Relationship) Act 2020.
-The Committee has 10 sitting days, beginning the day after the ‘proposed negative’ instrument is laid, to scrutinise the Instrument and, if it wishes, recommend that it be ‘upgraded’ to the ‘affirmative’ procedure.
+The Committee has ten sitting days, beginning the day after the ‘proposed negative’ instrument is laid, to scrutinise the Instrument and, if it wishes, recommend that it be ‘upgraded’ to the ‘affirmative’ procedure.
 If the Committee recommends that a ‘proposed negative’ Instrument should be upgraded to the ‘affirmative’ procedure, the Minister may either accept the recommendation or reject it.
 If the recommendation is rejected, the Minister must make a written statement explaining this decision.
 In the House of Lords, this ‘sifting’ task under the two Acts was given to the existing Secondary Legislation Scrutiny Committee (SLSC).

-A summary statement of what a Statutory Instrument (SI) does, typically published at the end of the SI.
+A brief summary of the provisions of an Statutory Instrument (SI), typically published at the end of the SI.

 A document that accompanies a Bill when the Bill is introduced to Parliament, setting out what the Bill does and why.

-In the House of Lords, the name given to all types of motion which – if agreed by the House – would amount to a rejection of a Statutory Instrument (SI).
+In the House of Lords, the name given to all types of motion which – if agreed by the House – would amount to a rejection of a Statutory Instrument.